 Support of Placemaking Week aligns your organization with a globally recognized movement for community-driven public spaces while connecting you to tens of thousands of public space leaders worldwide.
 Your support directly funds scholarships, helps us showcase innovative public spaces, and connects an international audience for deeper collaboration.

-To learn more about Placemaking Week—its programming, activities, and impact—check out the conference report from our most recent event in Baltimore, Maryland, which includes a highlight video and photo gallery that will give you a sense of what to expect.
+The 2026 program for Detroit will begin to roll out in March 2026.
+In the meantime, to learn more about Placemaking Week—its programming, activities, and impact—check out the conference report from our most recent event in Baltimore, Maryland, which includes a highlight video and photo gallery that will give you a sense of what to expect.
 You can also see the reports from our conferences in 2019, 2017, and 2016.

-Registration will include access to all conference activities, including plenary and breakout sessions, a mobile workshop of your choice, coffee breaks, and evening events, some of which will include a drink and small bites.
+Individual registration starts at $625 and will include access to all conference activities, including plenary and breakout sessions, a mobile workshop of your choice, coffee breaks, and evening events, some of which will include a drink and small bites.
 There may be opportunities to sign up for offsite activities as well, such as tours.

 To get a sense of the Placemaking Week experience, check out the conference report from our most recent event in Baltimore, Maryland, complete with highlight videos and photo galleries.